 1. FSCL

 This agency facilitates traders with the ability to file for complaints claims or even suggestions on how the industry can be improved better and things to look out for.
 FSCL has plenty of measures put in place to guide brokers who reside in New Zealand.
-However, if a broker operates courtesy in fraudulent manner or if any trader’s activity has mischief, then FSCL is responsible to look into the case and gives punishment if the trader is guilty.
+However, if a broker fraudulently operates courtesy or if any trader’s activity has mischief, then FSCL is responsible to look into the case and giving punishment if the trader is guilty.

 1. FMA